craic/pi_power/README.md

 Note that it leaves out the low battery component of that project as we can monitor that as part of the battery voltage in the next section.

+Pre-RasPi 3 cicruit

 ![Power On / Power Off - schematic](/images/pi_power_schematic_1.png)

+RasPi 3 circuit

+*to be added*

 ## Voltage Monitoring with an ADC

 To assess how much power is left in a battery we can use the pins on the PowerBoost1000C.
-The Pi does not have an Analog to Digital Converter itself so we need to add an external one in the form of a [MCP3008](https://www.adafruit.com/products/856), which is an 8-Channel 10-Bit ADC With SPI Interface.
+The Pi does not have an [Analog to Digital Converter](https://en.wikipedia.org/wiki/Analog-to-digital_converter) (ADC) itself so we need to add an external one in the form of a [MCP3008](https://www.adafruit.com/products/856), which is an 8-Channel 10-Bit ADC With SPI Interface.
 We are only using two channels so this is a bit of an overkill, but they are not expensive (around $4).

 The **USB** pin on the PowerBoost has the voltage of the input USB connection.
-When the cable is not connected this is 0 V and around 5.2V when connected.
+When the cable is not connected this is 0V and around 5.2V when connected.
 Nominally, a USB power supply provides 5V but manufacturers often bump this up a little bit to counteract any voltage drop over the supply cables.